Milnor fibre boundary of a non-isolated surface singularity: The graph

-\labelpar{ss:GCK} Similarly, the `complementary' subgraph $\gck$ is constructed in two steps as well.
 First, consider the maximal subgraph of $\gc$ spanned by the vertices $v\in {\calv}^2(\gc)$.
-Then, corresponding to each cutting edge (cf. (\ref{stricttra})), whose end-vertices $v_1$, respectively $v_2$ carry weights $(1;n,\nu)$ respectively $(m;n,\nu)$, $m>1$, regardless of $v_1$ being an arrowhead or not, add an arrowhead (and a supporting edge glued to $v_2$ and decorated by 2).
-Moreover, decorate this arrowhead with weight $(1;n,\nu)$.
+Then, corresponding to each cutting edge (cf. \ref{stricttra}), whose end-vertices $v_1$ and $v_2$ carry weights $(1;n,\nu)$ and $(m;n,\nu)$ ($m>1$) respectively, regardless of $v_1$ being an arrowhead or not, glue an edge decorated by 2 to $v_2$, and make its other end--vertex an arrowhead weighted $(1;n,\nu)$ . \ix{cutting edge} \ix{graph!$\G_\C^2$|textbf}

+This ends the definition of $\gck$.
+In order to understand its connected components, we need the following notation.